pedrotbaptista/pedrotbaptista.github.io/_pages/about.md

 I am interested in studying the dynamics of welfare systems and the effect of taxation on economic behaviour.

-My research interests lie in public and household finance, labour economics, and applied econometrics. <br />
+My research interests lie in public and household finance, labour economics, and applied metrics. <br />

 From time to time, I write at [escassez de ideias](https://escassezdeideias.substack.com/) (in Portuguese). <br />